DuckyBlender/duckgpt-discord/README.md

 ## Usage

-To use the chatbot, simply attach an image or type a message in a designated channel.
+To use the chatbot, simply attach an imag in a designated channel.
 The bot will generate a response based on the input and reply to the message.

 ## Installation